Plan big, then execute on the details. Break big, overwhelming tasks into small, manageable sub-tasks.

 Turn an existing task into a sub-task

-- Click and hold the gray handle that appears to the left of the task.
+- Click and hold the drag handle beside the task.

 - Drag it from left to right to adjust its sub-task level.